 Most sleep regressions are short-lived, but if your baby’s sleeping problems go on for an extended period or seem to keep getting worse, you can raise the issue with your child’s pediatrician.
 Their doctor can give specific recommendations for issues like teething and separation anxiety.

-In addition, you should contact the pediatrician if you detect other changes in your baby including:
+In addition, you should contact a pediatrician if you detect other changes in your baby , including:

 Self-Care For Caregivers

 It is important that caregivers have reasonable expectations for their baby’s sleep.
 As much as caregivers hope that their child will sleep through the night by 8 months, even a significant number of 12-month-olds still do not sleep for six or more hours in a row at night .
 This does not mean caregivers are doing anything wrong, and you should not get discouraged or blame yourself if your baby has an 8-month sleep regression.Beyond setting appropriate expectations, it is important for caregivers to think about and plan for how they can meet their own daily sleep needs.
 Quality sleep is vital to every person’s overall health, and caregivers can practice better self-care and child care when they are getting the right amount of rest.